Contramodules: Introduction

 Instead, we concentrate on the even more basic, and at the same time perhaps presently more counterintuitive, concepts of the abelian categories of contramodules.
+In addition, the selection of the more advanced material for inclusion into this paper is oriented towards representation theory (rather than commutative algebra or algebraic geometry).
+Moreover, the numerous categories of contramodules that are \emph{defined} as full subcategories in module categories (typically, the right Ext-perpendicular subcategories to some modules) \cite{Pmgm,Pcta,PMat,Pper,BP2,Pdc} are left almost entirely outside of the scope of this overview.
+This excludes the major applications to commutative algebra~\cite{PSl1,PSl2}, which are therefore only briefly mentioned above in this introduction.
+A detailed treatment of this material will be presented elsewhere.

 The simplest examples of the categories of contramodules over coalgebras over fields, the $l$\+adic integers, the Virasoro algebra, and locally compact totally disconnected topological groups are discussed in Section~\ref{first-examples}.
 The key definitions of the categories of contramodules over topological rings, topological associative and Lie algebras, corings and semialgebras, and the category $\sO^\ctr$ are introduced in Section~\ref{co-and-contra-categories}.
-Tensor and Hom-like operations on the categories of contramodules and comodules and relations between various classes of objects adjusted to these operations (analogues and dual versions of the classes of flat, projective, and injective modules) are briefly considered in (the first half of) Section~\ref{tensor-and-adjusted}.
-Several \emph{underived} co-contra correspondence constructions are discussed in the final Subsections~\ref{underived-over-corings}\+-\ref{underived-top-rings}.
+Tensor and Hom-like operations on the categories of contramodules and comodules and relations between various classes of objects adjusted to these operations (analogues and dual versions of the classes of flat, projective, and injective modules) are briefly considered in the first three subsections of Section~\ref{tensor-and-adjusted}.
+Several \emph{underived} co-contra correspondence constructions are discussed in the middle part of Section~\ref{tensor-and-adjusted}.
+Some additional topics, most notable of them concerning full-and-faithfulness of contramodule forgetful functors, occupy the final Subsections~\ref{addm}\+-\ref{fully-faithful}.